 Trouble with writing.
 Some kids have difficulty writing words, whether by hand or typing.
 They may misspell the same word in different ways.
 Learn more about trouble with writing.

 Trouble with focus.
 Difficulty paying attention makes it hard to remember spelling rules.
 It can also keep kids from noticing spelling mistakes.
 Learn more about trouble with focus.

 If you’re concerned about your child’s trouble with spelling, talk with your child’s teacher.
 Teachers can be a great source of insight.
 They can also make suggestions for what might help.

 Find out what questions to ask the teacher the next time you meet or communicate.
 That might be at a parent-teacher conference or at another meeting you set up.
 You could also connect through email.

 How to help your child get better at spelling

 There are simple, inexpensive ways you can help your child, especially when you know what the challenges are.
 Here are some examples:

-Check out fun ways of helping young kids
+- Check out fun ways of helping young kids learn to write.